aricooperdavis/grav-plugin-ip-blacklist/README.md

 # Whether to report abusive IPs to AbuseIPDB (API Key required, see above)
 enable_filtering: false
 # Whether to filter incoming requests in order to detect abuse and add the abusive IPs to the local blacklist.
 Overrides individual filter `enabled` attribute.
-filters:
+filters: |
-# An array of regex patterns against which incoming request URIs are matched to detect abusive behaviour
+# A list of regex patterns against which incoming request URIs are matched to detect abusive behaviour
-  -
-    pattern: '/\.aws'
-    # The regex pattern (regex special characters must be escaped)
-    enabled: '0'
-    # Whether this filter is enabled
-  -
+  # Enter one regex pattern per line.
+Disable patterns with a comment (#).
+E.g.:
+  # /path/to/exploit\.php/?action=hack
+  /_ignition/execute-solution
   [...]
 ```

 Note that if you use the Admin Plugin, a file with your configuration named ip-blacklist.yaml will be saved in the `user/config/plugins/`-folder once the configuration is saved in the Admin.